-EMPWR was founded in 2020 by Arlene Oram, a queer Midwife providing LMC (Lead Maternity Carer) services during pregnancy dedicated to those identifying as part of the LGBTQIA+ Takatāpui community in Tāmaki Makaurau.
+EMPWR was founded in 2020 by Arlene Oram (she/her), a queer Midwife providing LMC (Lead Maternity Carer) services during pregnancy dedicated to those identifying as part of the LGBTQIA+ Takatāpui community in Tāmaki Makaurau.

-This insight, both firsthand as a patient, and in a professional capacity led them to embark on work that is centred in dismantling those structures, and welcoming in all birthing and parenting bodies to their practice.
+This insight, both firsthand as a patient, and in a professional capacity led them to embark on work centred in dismantling those structures, and welcoming in all birthing and parenting bodies to their practice.